 You just read one of the interviews that I conducted for my newsletter English and the Dutch.

 I interview people who work on the boundary between English and Dutch.
 There’s a lot of them out there!
 Teachers, translators, people in the tourism sector, people who promote Dutch-speaking regions abroad, and so on.

 If you know someone I should interview, or if you would like to be interviewed yourself, please let me know!
 Just send me a message via my contact page.

 Heddwen Newton is an English teacher and a translator from Dutch into English.
 She thinks about languages way too much, for example about how strange it is that these little blurb things are written in the third person.

-Heddwen has two passports, two children, two smartphones, two arms, two legs, and two email newsletters.
+Heddwen has two children, two passports, two smartphones, two arms, two legs, and two email newsletters.

-Reader feedback for the newsletter English and the Dutch, which examines all the ways Dutch speakers interact with the English language.
+English and the Dutch examines all the ways Dutch speakers interact with the English language.
 It has more than 800 subscribers and is growing every day.
 Sign up here.

-Reader feedback about the other newsletter, English in Progress, which is about how the English language is evolving and how it is spoken around the world.
+English in Progress is about how the English language is evolving and how it is spoken around the world.
 It has more than 1100 subscribers and is growing every day.
 Sign up here.